Adriatic Highway is a drive you'll never forget

 Adriatic Highway is the name of a scenic drive running along the eastern coast of the Adriatic Sea through Croatia, Bosnia and Herzegovina, and Montenegro.
 It's one of the best coastal drives in the world.

 Part of the European route 65 (E65), the road is totally paved.
-It’s 650 km (403 miles) long, running from Rijeka, a Croatian port city on Kvarner Bay in the northern Adriatic Sea down to the Montenegrin border at Karasovići.
-Running along the east coast of the Adriatic Sea, the road passes through three countries: Croatia, Bosnia and Herzegovina and Montenegro.
+It’s around 1,000km (620 miles) long, running north-south from Rijeka, a Croatian port city on Kvarner Bay in the northern Adriatic Sea, through Bosnia and Herzegovina and ending at the Montenegro-Albania border.
 It is a two-lane road for almost its entire length, with the exception of a short dual-carriageway expressway between Sveti Juraj near Kaštela and Split.
-The road is the D8 route (known as Jadranska Magistrala) on all the coast of Croatia.

 How long does it take to drive the Adriatic Highway?

-Plan about 10 hours to complete the drive without any stop.
-However, due its beauty and winding its way along the coastline, plan a couple of days.
+Plan about 12 hours to complete the drive without any stop.
+However, due to its beauty and winding its way along the coastline, plan a couple of days.
 It’s better to split the drive into shorter segments and make a holiday out of it.

 Is the Adriatic Highway worth it?

 For many travelers, the Mediterranean seaside drive is the absolute dream road giving access to the Adriatic Sea beauties and its stunning beaches.
 The road has clear blue water to one side, and the view of islands in the distance.
 Offering beautiful landscapes and a breathtaking coastal panorama, it has to be seen to be believed.
 This highway is often taken by tour buses and individual tourists; major travel destinations can be found along its route, and the view of the ocean and countryside during the journey shows how the landscape changes from north to south.